flutter/flutter/specs/style.md

   void take(StyleNode victim); // sets victim.ownerLayoutManager = this;
     // assert: victim hasn't been take()n yet during this layout
     // assert: victim.needsLayout == true
-    // assert: an ancestor of victim has needsLayout == this (aka, victim is a descendant of this.node)
+    // assert: an ancestor of victim has node.layoutManager == this (aka, victim is a descendant of this.node)

   virtual void release(StyleNode victim);
     // called when the StyleNode was removed from the tree